How can I add myself to the waitlist?

 How much will it cost?

-I am unable to give you a cost estimate until I have seen you first.
+We are unable to give you a cost estimate until we have seen you first.
 This is due to everyone’s anatomy being very different and what your friend may require to have their desired look may be a completely different dosage to what you require.
-I offer a free 1 0 minute consult that can be booked via my website where I can assess your face in person and come up with a tailored treatment plan.
+We offer a free 1 0 minute consult that can be booked via my website where we can assess your face in person and come up with a tailored treatment plan.
 You can also opt for a virtual consultation if that is more convenient for you.

 What are the risks and side effects?

-This is a common concern and is not something I aim to achieve on my patients, unless they request.
-If it is your first treatment with me, I will treat you on the conservative end and at your two week review I can add more (at your expense) if needed.
-This is to ensure I don’t over treat you and you have a natural result.
+This is a common concern and is not something we aim to achieve on our patients, unless they request.
+If it is your first treatment with us, we will treat you on the conservative end and at the two week mark we can add more (at your expense) if needed.
+This is to ensure we don’t over treat you and you have a natural result.

 I’m thinking of getting anti-wrinkle for prevention of wrinkles.